 If you do, you should ensure you aren’t hearing audio from the soundbar and the TV speakers simultaneously.
 If you are, use your standard TV remote to turn the volume down to zero.

-If you don’t hear any TV audio on your soundbar, go to your TV’s audio settings menu and check the audio output setting, which may be configured for the TV speakers.
+If you don’t hear any TV audio on your soundbar, go to your TV’s audio settings menu and check the audio output setting.
+It may be enabled for the TV speakers.

-If so, change the audio output setting to HDMI (or maybe ARC) if you have an HDMI ARC output on your TV.
+If so, change the audio output setting to HDMI (or maybe ARC) if your TV has an HDMI ARC output.
+If you are using optical, change the setting to the correct option.

 When everything is wired up and connected to your wireless network, you can use the Sonos app to add music services that you can play on your new Sonos speaker in addition to the sound from your TV.